Jacotsu/polibeepsync/docs/source/quickstart.rst

 If you get ``Login failed.``, it means that the User code or the password is wrong (or both are).

+If you still have problems, use the debug mode as described in the :doc:`debug` page.

 If you still have problems, or other errors come up, `send me an e-mail <mailto:ubuntupk@gmail.com?Subject=[poliBeePsync]%20error>`_.